 REGISTRATION AND LICENSE

 - On registering, you agree to the rules of the event.

-- Entry may not be taken on the day of the event.
+- Entry will not be taken on the day of the event.

-- In the interest of safety there is a cut off time, you will be advised of this in your competitor notes when you enter.
+- In the interest of safety there is a cut off time, you will be advised of this in your competitor notes.

-- You must present your Cycling Ireland licence (British Cycling Licence or similar) at registration or purchase a general one day licence at a cost of €20.
+- You must present your Cycling Ireland Competition Licence at registration or purchase a general one day licence (which covers you for the whole event) at a cost of €20.

 - Bikes will be scrutinised at before departing to ride the course.

-- In the case of mechanical failure, parts such as wheels, tires, saddles, forks, etc can be changed if needs be but extra time is not provided for this.
+- In the case of mechanical failure, parts such as brakes, tires, saddles, etc can be changed if needs be but extra time is not provided for this.

 - All bikes must have bar plugs.